KohlsTechnology/git2consul-go/README.md

 # go-git2consul

+***NOTE: go-git2consul is experimental and still under development, and therefore should not be used in production!***

 go-git2consul is a port of [git2consul](https://github.com/Cimpress-MCP/git2consul), which had great success and adoption. go-git2consul takes on the same basic principles as its predecessor, and attempts to improve upon some of its feature sets as well as add new ones.
-There are a few advantages to go-git2consul, including the use of the official Consul API, which is written in Go, and removing runtime dependencies such as node and git.
+There are a few advantages to go-git2consul, including, but is not limited to, the use of the official Consul API and the removal of runtime dependencies such as node and git.

+Configuration on go-git2consul is sourced locally instead of it being fetched from the KV.
+This provides better isolation in cases where multiple instances of git2consul are running in order to provide high-availability, and addresses the issues mentioned in [Cimpress-MCP/git2consul#73](https://github.com/Cimpress-MCP/git2consul/issues/73).

 ## Default configuration